kingdonb/kubernetes-operator/README.md

 ```

 ## Usage
-An full example you will found in [./example](./example), also you can check our [yard](https://tobiaskuntzsch.gitlab.io/kubernetes-operator/) documentation.
+A full example you will find in [./example](./example), also you can check our [yard](https://tobiaskuntzsch.gitlab.io/kubernetes-operator/) documentation.

 ### Watch events
 The simplest start is an operator who only listens to the upsert events and writes the status in a logfile.